salihanmridha/openai-image-generate/README.md

-# Project Name - IP management
+# Project Name - Image generate by OpenAI API and DALL E API

 ## About the project:
 This image generation application utilizes the OpenAI API, specifically the DALL·E model.
 Users input keywords to generate unique images, with a history of creations available for review.
 The system crafts prompts for image creation through OpenAI API requests, storing them in a database.
 The resulting images are archived in either an S3 bucket or public storage, offering flexibility.
 Users require an OpenAI key for seamless integration, accessible through the platform's free tier.